 My home is extremely important to me; it's my haven, my joy, and the place I feel most relaxed.
 I enjoy decorating for the different seasons and holidays, and my home is a reflection of my style and personality.
-I love colors with a vintage look, rich wood tones, vintage linens, and roosters.
+I love items with a vintage look, rich wood tones, vintage linens, and roosters.
 I'm a thrift store fanatic, and have found some wonderful treasures for my home.

 I have a thriving little jewelry business, and before I moved to Grand Rapids, I sold my wares at two salons in the Portland area, as well as at a boutique In Oregon City.
 I design for two international bead companies, and love the creative process.
 I've recently opened an Etsy shop and an Amazon Handmade shop!